-We have licensed from Rockefeller University the rights to seven issued U.S. patents and three issued European patents.
-These patents have varying lives and are related to the technology for the strep and gram positive products.
-We have also licensed from Rockefeller University two U.S. patent applications and two European patent applications relating to this technology.
-We and Washington University are co-owners of seven issued U.S. patents and two issued European patents.
-These patents have varying lives and are related to the technology used for the gram-negative product opportunities.
-We and Washington University are also co-owners with respect to four U.S. patent applications relating to this technology.
-We exclusively own one U.S. patent and are the exclusive owners with respect to one U.S. patent application and one European application.
-These patents and patent applications relate to our DegP product opportunities.
+We have licensed the rights to seven issued U.S. patents and three issued European patents.
+These patents have varying lives and they are related to the technology licensed from Rockefeller University for the Strep and Gram-positive products.
+We have two additional patent applications in the U.S. and two applications in Europe relating to this technology.
+We are joint owner with Washington University of seven issued patents in the U.S. and two in Europe.
+In addition, there are four co-owned U.S. patent applications.
+These patents are for the technology used for the gram negative product opportunities.
+We are also the exclusive owner of one U.S. patent and one PCT application that relates to our DegP product opportunities.